Morlock: The Time Ships

 The Time Ships (1995), a novel by Stephen Baxter, is a canonical sequel to Wells' The Time Machine, one officially authorized by the Wells estate to mark the centenary of the original's publication.
 In its wide-ranging narrative, the Time Traveller attempts to return to the world of tomorrow but instead finds that his actions have changed the future: one in which the Eloi have never manifested.
-Instead, the Earth is a nearly barren waste that has been abandoned in favour of a 220 million kilometres wide self-sustaining sphere around the Sun drawing its energy directly from sunlight (since it entirely encompasses the star and receives its whole energy output), where the Morlocks (and several other offshoots of humanity) now live.
+Instead, the Earth is a nearly barren waste that has been abandoned in favour of a 220 million kilometre-wide self-sustaining sphere around the Sun, drawing its energy directly from sunlight (since it entirely encompasses the star and receives its whole energy output), where the Morlocks (and several other offshoots of humanity) now live.

-The Morlocks in this 1995 novel are utterly peaceful, moralistic, and highly intelligent.
-The character Nebogipfel learns English in a matter of days and is soon able to speak it fluently, although with some limitations due to the Morlocks' vocal apparatus, which is quite different from humans.
-The only resemblance these new Morlocks have to the monstrous cannibals of the first future is that of appearance and dwelling "underground".
+The Morlocks in this 1995 novel are peaceful, moralistic, and intelligent.
+The character Nebogipfel learns English in a few days and can speak it, although with some limitations due to the Morlocks' vocal apparatus, which is quite different from humans.
+The only resemblance these new Morlocks have to the cannibals of the first future is that of appearance and dwelling "underground".
 The sphere they inhabit is divided into two concentric shells, with the Morlocks living exclusively inside the nearly featureless exterior.
-Above them, the inner shell where the sun shines openly is an Earth-like utopia; in its many forms and at many technological levels (from somehow familiar nowadays like industrial worlds, to worlds having anti-gravitational devices), they continue on here in much the same way as that of the Time Traveller's era, war being the most obvious holdover.
+Above them, the inner shell where the sun shines openly, an Earth-like utopia; in its many forms and at many technological levels (from similar to today, to worlds having anti-gravitational devices).
+They continue here in the same way as that of the Time Traveller's era, war being the obvious holdover.

-The Morlocks' new civilization includes a variety of nation-groups based on thought and ideology, in which individuals move between without conflict.
+The Morlocks' new civilization includes a variety of nation-groups based on thought and ideology, in which individuals move without conflict.
 All needs are met by the sphere itself, including reproduction where the newly born are "extruded" directly from the floor.
 These peaceful intelligent Morlocks seem also to have extraordinary resistance to disease and perhaps to radiations too, even when not in their homeworld, as stated by Nebogipfel when in the Paleocene.
 (The Time Traveller quickly became ill from unknown germs, while Nebogipfel, though injured and disabled, suffered no apparent ill effects.)

 Nebogipfel is the only Morlock whose name is revealed, and remains with the Time Traveller throughout the book.
 Nebogipfel's name derives from the main character of H. G. Wells' first attempt at a time travel story, then called "Chronic Argonauts", and a character there named "Dr. Moses Nebogipfel".
-(The name Moses was also used in The Time Ships, though it is given to the younger version of himself that the Time Traveller meets on his journey.)
+(The name Moses is also used in The Time Ships, though it is given to the younger version of himself that the Time Traveller meets on his journey.)